harmony-one/h/progress/sun-hyuk-ahn.md

 ---

+2025-06-26 Thu:

+2025-06-25 Wed: Made updates to the consensus layers regarding outdated packages.
+Analyzed areas that can be updated regarding the core logic.

+2025-06-24 Tue: Ran security operations including password rotation, server audit, and instance access review.
+Updated internal runbook for updates nodes.

+2025-06-23 Mon: Analyzed bootnode outage issue.
+Updated ansible scripts to fix the issue, related to the latest release.

+---

+2025-06-20 Fri: Continued work on p2p protocol logic.

+2025-06-19 Thu: Reviewed internal libp2p codebase structure and evaluated required modules for integration.

+2025-06-18 Wed: Set up local environment for libp2p experimentation.
+Ran initial tests with noise and yamux protocols.

+2025-06-17 Tue: Reviewed PRs related to stream sync and the current development.

+2025-06-16 Mon: Researched into libp2p, used as the underlaying layer for our protocol.

+---

 2025-06-13 Fri: Sick day off

 2025-06-12 Thu: Analyzed testnet and devnet down issue.
 Downtime only resulted for ~15 mintues.
 Found the core cause due to interruption in the European Hetzner server building.